muzimuzhi/personal-notes/computer-science.md

 ### Category Theory for Programmers, by Bartosz Milewski

-* [HTML version](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) is on the main page of this unpublished book, accompanied by [PDF version](https://github.com/hmemcpy/milewski-ctfp-pdf) and [YouTube playlist](https://www.youtube.com/playlist?list=PLbgaMIhjbmEnaH_LTkxLI7FMa2HsnawM_), each of them available for free.
+* [HTML version](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/), [PDF version](https://github.com/hmemcpy/milewski-ctfp-pdf), and a link to a series of [lecture videos](https://www.youtube.com/playlist?list=PLbgaMIhjbmEnaH_LTkxLI7FMa2HsnawM_) can be found on the main page of this unpublished 31-chapter book.
-* Garfileo has made a [simplified Chinese translation](https://segmentfault.com/a/1190000003882331), covering the first 10 chapters of Part One, with the later two parts, containing another 21 chapters, left.
+* A partial [simplified Chinese translation](https://segmentfault.com/a/1190000003882331), covering the whole 10 chapters of the first part, is contributed by Garfileo.